Susie as your Realtor®

 What does the Realtor charge to sell your home and what added value does the agent bring?
 Putting up a sign and waiting for showings is the bare minimum.
 You deserve more.

-Susie’s Answer: I charge the same standard percentage as most Realtors in the Denver area.
+Susie’s Answer: I charge a similar percentage as most full-service Realtors in the Denver area.
 My marketing plan offers numerous benefits including a professional staging consultation, professional photographs, and a pre-inspection report from a licensed inspector.
 I also explain the listing contract, reverse prospect with other agents, and follow up with showing agents so my sellers and I gain valuable feedback.
 When a house goes under contract, I communicate consistently and ensure all dates & deadlines are met so my sellers get to the closing table as efficiently as possible.

 How do you communicate as a Realtor® with your clients?